 i.
-A stoop is a set of stairs with a landing leading to the entrance of a BUILDING.
+A stoop is a front, side, or rear facing set of stairs with a landing providing access to a ground story or basement entrance of a building.

-Dir mensions
+Dimensions

 A Landing Width (min) 4 ft

-B Landing Depth (min) 4 ft
+B Landing Projection (min) 4 ft

-C Front Setback Encroachment (max) 100%
+C Setback Encroachment (max)

+Front 100%

+Side & Rear 0 ft

 - a).
-Paving, excluding driveways, must match the ABUTTING sidewalk unless paved with pervious, porous, or permeable materials. - b).
-Stairs may be recessed into the BUILDING FACADE when the BUILDING is set back four (4) feet or less. - c).
-Stairs are not permitted to ENCROACH onto any ABUTTING sidewalk. - d).
-Stairs may be built perpendicular or parallel to the BUILDING FACADE, but must lead directly to ground level or an ABUTTING sidewalk.
+Stairs may be recessed into the building facade when the building is set back four (4) feet or less. - b).
+Stairs are not permitted to encroach onto any abutting sidewalk.

 i.
-A bay window is an assembly of windows projecting from a building to provide additional HABITABLE space, increased light, multi-directional views, and ARTICULATION to an exterior wall.
+A bay window is an assembly of windows projecting from a building to provide additional habitable space, increased light, multi-directional views, and articulation to an exterior wall.

-Dii Dimensions
+Dimensions

 A Width (max) 16 ft

 B Projection (max) 3 ft

-G Height (max) Height of Building in Stories
+C Height (max) Height of Building in Stories

+Setback Encroachment (max)

-D Front Setback Encroachment (max) 3 ft
+Front 3 ft

-FENESTRATION (min) 60%
+Side 0 ft

+Rear 0 ft

 - a).
-Bay windows, including box and bow windows, must include at least three (3) windows. - b).
+Bay windows, including box and bow windows, must include at least three (3) windows for each story of the bay window. - b).
 The cumulative width of multiple bays may equal up to fifty percent (50%) of the width of the exterior wall from which the bays project. - c).
-Bays projecting over the sidewalk of a public THOROUGHFARE must have at least two (2) stories of CLEARANCE and be compliant with all City Ordinances.
+Bays projecting over the sidewalk of a public thoroughfare must have at least two (2) stories of clearance and be compliant with all City Ordinances. - d).
+Bay windows may have integrated recessed balconies, terraces, or roof decks.